Róbert Zsigó

 Róbert Zsigó (born 10 November 1967) is a Hungarian politician, who served as the mayor of Baja from 2010 to 2014.
 He is also member of the National Assembly (MP) for Baja (Bács-Kiskun County Constituency IX then VI) since 1998.
 He was appointed Secretary of State for Food Chain Supervision on 15 June 2014.

+From 1 April 2024, he is deputy minister and parliamentary state secretary of the Ministry of Culture and Innovation, taking over from Eszter Vitályos.